‘Words are sacred. If you get the right ones in the right order, you can nudge the world a little.’ (Tom Stoppard)

 Knowledge Generation for Better Health

-INDEPTH Network, Ghana
+Client: INDEPTH Network, Ghana

 Co-writing a paper describing how the 49 health and demographic surveillance system sites that make up the INDEPTH Network contribute to evidence-based decision making in low-income countries.
 Published in the International Journal for Population, Development and Reproductive Health, December 2017.